Clement-Martzloff/mini-twitter/readme.md

 ## Targeted features

--[x] Create REST api to manage users, tweets and message -[x] Set up a news feed -[x] Create a session-based authentication system -[x] Allow users to receive new tweets in real time
+- [x] Create REST api to manage users, tweets and message
+- [x] Set up a news feed
+- [x] Create a session-based authentication system
+- [x] Allow users to receive new tweets in real time

 ## Installation